 It’s bonus time at many companies — the annual rite of payouts when those who work at a company with a bonus structure, may be handsomely rewarded.
-As the competition for talent grows ever fiercer, particularly among those fighting for Millennials who seem to be gravitating in greater numbers towards the halo of Silicon Valley, sweetening the deal with bonuses is a strategy that many companies employ.
+As the competition for talent grows even more fierce, particularly among those fighting for the Millennials, who seem to be gravitating in greater numbers towards the halo of Silicon Valley, sweetening the deal with bonuses is a strategy that many companies employ.

 Twitter recently announced that it’s doling out cash bonuses of $50,000 to $200,000 as well as restricted stock options to some employees to keep them tethered to Twitter for another 6 months to a year.
 With its stock value tanking, Twitter is scrambling to retain its brainpower.

-Throwing money at the problem isn’t a silver bullet, and Twitter is only the tip of the iceberg.
+But throwing money at the problem isn’t a silver bullet.
 Multiple studies, including ones that we’ve conducted at McKinsey, show that talent doesn’t stay committed because of bonuses.
 While compensation is a factor, the cocktail to keeping the best people, the ones that contribute and innovate, is much more complicated and nuanced.

 The fear of talent turnover is real.
 It’s expensive, time consuming and has a psychological impact on morale and culture.
 More than half of the companies we’ve surveyed believe that talent retention has become even more difficult in recent months — 65% reported that senior management is extremely concerned about retaining talent.
 And they have a reason to be concerned.
-Employee dissatisfaction numbers are alarming.
+The numbers of employee dissatisfaction are alarming.
 According to Gallup polling, only 3 out of 10 American workers currently feels engaged at the office.
-This finding is even more unsettling, considering the fact that demotivated (59%) and actively disengaged (14%) employees cost the American economy between $450 and $550 billion in lost productivity every year.
+This finding is even more unsettling considering the fact that demotivated (59%) and actively disengaged (14%) employees cost the American economy up to $355B in lost productivity every year.

 So is there a formula that works?
 Is there a secret to talent retention?

-At McKinsey we are using data analytics to get true insights from the organization to the individual.
-The insights have been surprising and at times counter-intuitive.
+At McKinsey, we are using data to crack the formula.
+Instead of using trial and error, we are turning to science, collecting hundreds of data points and running them through algorithms to get insights from the organization to the individual.
+The insights have been surprising and at times counterintuitive.

 We started down this path three years ago when we took a good hard look at our own retention challenges.
 We expected the data to show us that factors such as competitive offers and burn-out to be behind most peoples’ decision to leave.
-After all, we know consulting can be tough on work/life balance.
-But instead our analysis revealed that people who reported being mentored and coached by their manager and others, who were building greater expertise, and who felt an “affiliation” were the most motivated and likely to stay, regardless of compensation levels and opportunity.
+After all, consulting we know can be tough on work/life balance.
+But instead our analysis revealed that people who felt like they were being mentored and coached by their managers and others, and who were building greater expertise, and had an “affiliation,” were the most motivated and likely to stay, regardless of compensation levels and opportunity.
 Shockingly, we found that money didn’t matter as much as we assumed.

 Armed with this information, we were more targeted in devising new programs to monitor and further strengthen our own coaching and mentorship relationships, including intervening proactively to retain those “at risk.”
 We’ve also tripled down on building out learning, development and career paths aimed at building expertise.

-Three years later, we are now using data analytics when working with many clients on similar challenges, helping them to cut attrition by up to half and avoid anywhere from $2 million to $20 million in recruiting and retraining.
-The strongest thread that links nearly all of the studies is that when to the goal is retention, motivating employees is more connected to success than offering bonuses, especially after a threshold is met.
+Three years later, we have used data analytics when working with many clients on similar challenges, helping them to cut attrition by up to half and avoid anywhere from two to 20 million dollars in recruiting and retraining.
+The strongest thread that links nearly all of the studies is that when it comes to retention, motivation is more connected to success than retention.

 Motivation is also a key factor in organizational health — an organization’s ability to perform over the long-term.
 “Healthy” organizations outperform the stock-market by 3X, in no small part to their ability to retain and develop their people.
 After decades of research, we have discovered that the top ways to motivate employees are through:

-1. Meaningful values: Connecting employees’ work to something compelling and personally meaningful
+1. Meaningful values: Appealing to compelling and personally meaningful values

 2. Inspirational leaders: Inspiring employees through encouragement, guidance and recognition